Overview

 advisor, or a representative of the foregoing.
 THG does not receive, directly or

-indirectly, compensation from investment advisors that it recommends or
+indirectly, compensation from investment advisers that it recommends or

 selects for its clients.
 THG does not have arrangements that are material to its